ropensci/opencage/README.md

 Geocoding
 =========

 The opencage API supports forward and reverse geocoding.
 Below are two easy examples.
-For more information about the query parameters, see the package documentation.
+For more information about the query parameters, see the package documentation, the [API doc](https://geocoder.opencagedata.com/api) and [OpenCage FAQ](https://geocoder.opencagedata.com/faq).

+Sources of OpenCage are open geospatial data including OpenStreetMap, Yahoo!
+GeoPlanet, Natural Earth Data, Thematic Mapping, Ordnance Survey OpenSpace, Statistics New Zealand, Zillow, MaxMind, GeoNames, the US Census Bureau and Flickr's shapefiles plus a whole lot more besides.
+See [this page](https://geocoder.opencagedata.com/credits) for the full list of credits.

 Forward geocoding
 -----------------